 Option Problems Action An IBM option that was just installed does not work.
 Verify that: 1.
 The option is designed for your computer.
-2. You followed the installation instructions supplied with the option and in Installing Options in Your IntelliStation M Pro.
+You followed the installation instructions supplied with the option and in Installing Options in Your IntelliStation E Pro.
 All option files (if required) are installed correctly.
-See "Installing Files from Option Diskettes" on page 127 for information about installing option files.
+See "Installing Files from Option Diskettes" on page 129 for information about installing option files.
 4. You have not loosened any other installed options or cables.
 5. If the option is an adapter, you have provided enough hardware resources for the adapter to function correctly.
-Refer to the documentation that comes with the adapter (as well as the documentation for any other installed adapters) to determine the resources required for each adapter.
+Refer to the documentation supplied with the adapter (as well as the documentation for any other installed adapters) to determine the resources required for each adapter.
 6. You updated the configuration information in the Configuration/Setup Utility program, if necessary, and have no conflicts.
-(For instructions on using the Configuration/Setup Utility program, see Chapter 5, "Using the Configuration/Setup Utility Program" on page 29.)
+For instructions, refer to Chapter 5, "Using the Configuration/Setup Utility Program" on page 41.
 If the problem persists, run the diagnostic programs.
-(See "IBM Enhanced Diagnostics" on page 125 for information about diagnostic programs provided with your computer.)
+(See "IBM Enhanced Diagnostics" on page 126 for information about diagnostic programs provided with your computer.)
 If the problem cannot be isolated and corrected, have the computer and the option serviced.
-An IBM option that previously worked does not work now.
-Verify that all of the option hardware and cable connections are secure.
+An IBM option that previously worked Verify that all of the option hardware and cable connections are secure. does not work now.
 If the option comes with its own test instructions, use those instructions to test the option.
 If the failing option is a SCSI option, verify that: 1.
-The cables for all external SCSI options are connected correctly 2.
-The last option in each SCSI chain, or the end of the SCSI cable, is terminated correctly.
-3. All external SCSI options are turned on.
+The cables for all external SCSI options are connected correctly The last option in each SCSI chain, or the end of the SCSI cable, is terminated correctly.
+All external SCSI options are turned on.
 External SCSI options must be turned on before the system is turned on.
 For more information, see your SCSI documentation.
 If the problem cannot be isolated and corrected, have the computer and option serviced.